Ton up for Stan

 1950 – Joe Fagan’s son Kit was born in Manchester.
 He made two senior reds outings before moving to Tranmere Rovers in July 1971, for whom he played 84 League games.

-1952 - Forward Fred Buck died in Stafford.
+1952 - Inside-forward Fred Buck died in Stafford.
 He only scored once in thirteen reds games after arriving from West Bromwich Albion in May 1903, moving on to Plymouth Argyle a year later.

 In the Toulon Tournament

 2004 - Florent Sinama-Pongolle was on the scoresheet as France Under-21’s beat Colombia 2-0 in Aubagne.